Finance department, HR department, Marketing department, Purchasing department, Sales department,etc.

 There are a couple of unavoidable problems

-- Most organizations are purposeless.
-They operate from fluffy, unsounded and gibberish vision and mission statements.
+Most organizations are purposeless.
 They confuse visions with purpose and goals with strategy.

-- The recruitment and selection metric used in most organizations is a skill metric which does not work with regard to choosing people based on purpose, values and culture.
+The recruitment and selection metric used in most organizations is skills-based which does not work with regard to choosing people based on purpose, values and culture.

 These are some of the problems that must be addressed and resolved before talking about the role of the Chief Purpose Officers, CPOs in your organization.